There was only one thing Pakura hated more than not being in the loop.

 That’s just how it is sometimes, Pakura mused as she sat down on the lip of the roof, waiting for Naruto to get ahead again.
 I’ll probably take my questions to the grave.

-What she had taken away from that encounter was that Gaara did not like her spying on his conversations with Naruto, and since she didn’t want to die prematurely, she’d stopped trying to follow Naruto secretly.
+What she had taken away from the encounter was that Gaara did not like her spying on his conversations with Naruto.
+So, since she didn’t want to die prematurely, she’d stopped trying to follow Naruto secretly.

 It’d long since been pointless anyway, Naruto had somehow spotted her three days after she’d started the mission.

 Just as he would today, Naruto had eaten lunch after training and then walked to the Suna Public library.
-Except, instead of sitting in his normal spot by the window, where she could easily see him from the roof across the street, he’d sat at the back of the library.
-She’d been forced to come inside, and after getting a good vantage point, had been surprised when Naruto had looked at her.
+Except, instead of sitting in his usual spot by the window, where she could easily see him from the roof across the street, he’d sat at the back of the library.
+She’d been forced to enter.
+Shortly after finding a good vantage point on top of a bookshelf, Naruto had looked up from his scroll and stared right at her, as if he could see her.

-She’d been in a Genjutsu as well, so how he’d seen her was a mystery, but he hadn’t said anything, and only continued to read his book.
+She’d been in a Genjutsu as well, so how he’d seen her was a mystery, but he hadn’t said anything, and simply returned to reading his scroll.

 Baki had refused to explain what had happened.

 Pakura chuckled as she watched Naruto walk by, Gaara a few steps behind.
-It truly was the strangest sight, but she had to admit that she’d almost accepted the strange duo.
+It truly was the strangest sight, but she had to admit that she’d almost accepted the odd duo.

-It’s as if Naruto has somehow… tamed Gaara… Pakura would have laughed if she’d felt confident enough.
-Except that Gaara would kill me in a heartbeat if he felt the urge.
+It’s as if Naruto has somehow… tamed Gaara… Pakura would have laughed if she hadn’t felt so silly.
+Except that Gaara would still kill me in a heartbeat if he felt the urge.

 Landing on the next roof, Pakura walked across the building and peered over the edge at the street below.
 There was no one there, of course, but her training demanded it.
 After thoroughly scanning the shadowed alleyways for… anything, Pakura turned back to the silent duo and leaned against a shaded patch of wall.